UserCDP/CSE301_project/README.md

 # Concept of the game
 This is a text based adventure game.
-You are locked in a mine, represented as a binary tree, and your goal is to navigate through it, find useful items, pass through obstacles and eventually find your way out of it.
+You are locked in a crypt, represented as a ternary tree, and your goal is to navigate through it, find useful items, pass through obstacles and eventually find your way out of it.

 # Concepts implemented so far